adncllng/vmock/src/pages/news/en/artist-in-residence-at-maison-des-artistes-visuels-in-winnipeg.md

 title: Artist-in-Residence at Maison des artistes visuels in Winnipeg
 date: 1987-10-08T01:41:00.000Z
 description: >-
-  Tune in to listen to Mockler's live interview with Martine Bordeleau on her creative process during her residency at la MAVF.
+  Tune in to listen to Mockler's interview with Marie-Gabrielle Ménard on her creative process during her residency at la MAVF.
 Mockler is conducting community-based research-creation with a group of 11 francophones living in Winnipeg.